KeepCoolCH/DropzoneFileSharing/README.md

 # 📤 Dropzone File Sharing

 **Simple and secure file sharing via drag & drop** – with temporary links or via email, password protection, and expiration settings.
-Version **1.7** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)
+Version **1.8** – developed by Kevin Tobler 🌐 [www.kevintobler.ch](https://www.kevintobler.ch)

 ---

-## 🔄 Updates in version 1.7
+## 🔄 Updates in version 1.8

-- 📧 Share a unique download link directly to the recipient’s email inbox.
-Multiple recipients supported.
+- 📧 The user can choose whether to send the files via email or receive the download link.

 ---